 Admission to the Programme will be decided on the basis of the content of the application package submitted by the applicant and an oral interview.

-Information regarding administrative requirements, procedures, fees, etc. can be found at:
+Information regarding administrative requirements, procedures, deadlines, fees, contact data, etc. can be found at:

 The sections below provide information regarding the professional requirements of application: